teamplayer3/postcard-bindgen/README.md

 The process is divided into two steps.
 Firstly the annotation step.
 This is done mostly in a library crate.
 Secondly in a extra binary crate the annotated structs and enums must be imported (this means the library crate must be defined as a dependency) and as a main function the generation logic added.
 To generate the npm package this extra binary crate must be run.

+> When the `postcard-bindgen` crate is added as a dependency in the generation binary crate the future `generating` must be enabled.

 ## Example

 This example shows how to easily generate a npm package.
 For this the struct `Test` and the generation logic is in the same rust file.